2021 National Premier Leagues

-The 2021 National Premier Leagues was the ninth season of the Australian National Premier Leagues football competition.
+The 2021 National Premier Leagues was the ninth season of the Australian National Premier Leagues soccer competition.
 The league competition was played by eight separate state and territory member federations.
 The divisions are ACT, NSW, Northern NSW, Queensland, South Australia, Tasmania, Victoria and Western Australia.

 The season was disrupted for most federations due to the impacts from the COVID-19 pandemic in Australia.

 League tables

 ACT

 The season was cancelled in September, from government-imposed lockdowns, due to the impacts from the COVID-19 pandemic in Australia.
 Tigers FC were the NPL1 Premiers (based on a points per match formula rather than aggregate points).